-His previous roles and scene credits include Orphée (Orphée et Eurydice), Hänsel (Hänsel und Gretel), Nireno (Giulio Cesare), Sandmann (Hänsel und Gretel), Fidalma (Il matrimonio segreto), and Nerone (L’incoronazione di Poppea).
-Previous training programs include Oberlin in Italy, Curtis Summerfest, Virginia Baroque Performance Academy, and Chicago Summer Opera.
-This June, Chuanyuan will be a vocal apprentice at the Vocal Academy of the Collaborative Piano Institute, and later in the summer, he will join the Chautauqua Institution as a young artist.
+Chuanyuan’s other roles and scene credits include Arsamene (Serse), Orphée (Orphée et Eurydice), Hänsel (Hänsel und Gretel), Nireno (Giulio Cesare), Sandmann (Hänsel und Gretel), Fidalma (Il matrimonio segreto), Nerone (L’incoronazione di Poppea), and Damon (Acis and Galatea).
+Previous training and professional programs include Chautauqua Institution, Oberlin in Italy, Curtis Summerfest, Collaborative Piano Institute, Virginia Baroque Performance Academy, and Chicago Summer Opera.

 Chuanyuan is currently pursuing an Artist Diploma in Opera Vocal Performance at University of Cincinnati College-Conservatory of Music.
 He received his Master of Music in Vocal Arts from Bard College-Conservatory’s Graduate Vocal Arts Program, and a Bachelor of Arts in Music and Statistics from University of Virginia.